-- Once we know your income details we send the order to the Department of Work and Pensions .
+- Once we know your income details we send the order to the Department for Work and Pensions

-- The amount deduction is a fixed amount per week
+- The amount deduction is a fixed amount each week

 - To stop the deductions you must pay the amount due in full.
 You should also contact us so we can tell the benefits office to stop making deductions from your benefits once your payment is received

 - Your liability order notification warns that Enforcement Agents may call after 14 days

 - Enforcement Agents can add costs as soon as they are instructed.
 They will send you a Notice of Enforcement giving you 7 days to make payment

 - The Enforcement Agent will give you the opportunity to make an arrangement for payment